 About 75 percent of Patient Care Phase students participate in the general clinical schedule, also known as “Safari” or “traditional”.
 Students rank their preferences and are scheduled to clerkships via a complex ranking process by the SOM Registrar, allowing students the opportunity to schedule all of their Required Patient Care Clerkships across the five-state WWAMI region.
 Students in the general clinical schedule are expected to take at least three required clerkships outside of the Seattle area.

-The WWAMI Track Program allows accepted students to be scheduled for a designated number of required clerkships in one specific state/region within WWAMI (minimum of 24 weeks for Patient Care Phase and a minimum of 12 weeks for Explore & Focus Phase, depending on site availability).
+The WWAMI Track Program allows accepted students to be scheduled for a designated number of required clerkships in one specific state/region within WWAMI (24 weeks for Patient Care Phase and 12 weeks for Explore & Focus Phase).
 APPLICATION PROCESS REQUIRED.

 The WWAMI Rural Integrated Training Experience (WRITE) is an integrated rural clinical medical training experience for a pre-selected group of third-year medical students.
 All WRITE sites offer three weeks of outpatient Pediatrics, three weeks of outpatient Psychiatry, and the entire six-week Family Medicine clerkship.
 In addition, sites include either a four-week elective at the end of WRITE or OB/GYN.
 APPLICATION PROCESS REQUIRED.